GaurangTandon/pachydex/README.md

 # Pachydex 🐘

-**Your AI-Powered Memory Vault** - Like an elephant, Pachydex never forgets what you've read.
+**Your AI-Powered Memory Vault** - Pachydex never forgets what you've read.
 If you read lots of articles or watch lots of videos on the internet, and want to semantically search from any past article or video, this Chrome extension is for you.

 **Diverse set of use cases:**